total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 The other tests pass as well.

 Whatever we pass into `safeFunction` will be inferred as the type argument for `PromiseFunc`.
-This is because the type argument is being inferred as the identity of the generic function.
+This is because the type argument is being inferred _inside_ the generic function.

+This combination of generic functions and generic types can make your generic functions a lot easier to read.

 ### Solution 6: Multiple Type Arguments in a Generic Function